Skyscanner/slate/source/includes/_cars_carsHome.md

 ### market

 The market of the user.
 Examples: UK, US, ES
+Please try to avoid using `locale`, `market` and `currency`, as these values will be governed by Skyscanner market detection logic on the Skyscanner site.
+If you believe you need to use these, please discuss with your account manager.

 `market`